greyhayv/MultiDelete/README.md

 ## Features
 -You can pick what instances to delete from.
 -You can pick what the world name has to start with, include or end with.
 (So you dont accidentally delete Practice Maps)
--You can delete Recordings, Rawalle-logs, Crash-reports and Screenshots
+-It can delete Recordings, Rawalle-logs, Crash-reports and Screenshots
 -Cancel Button

 ![Deleting Worlds](https://user-images.githubusercontent.com/107059342/177053350-293e1eaa-a499-49c4-a5c5-41f73faddfa3.png)